Assistant Professor in Psychology--Prevention Science

 The University of South Carolina is an affirmative action, equal opportunity employer.
 Minorities and women are encouraged to apply.
 The University of South Carolina does not discriminate in educational or employment opportunities on the basis of race, sex, gender, gender identity, transgender status, age, color, religion, national origin, disability, sexual orientation, genetics, protected veteran status, pregnancy, childbirth or related medical conditions.

 To apply: Applications require: 1) letter of application; 2) curriculum vita; 3) research statement; 4) teaching statement; and 5) contact information for three references.
-Applications will be reviewed beginning December 16, 2022, and the position will remain open until filled.
+The position will remain open until filled.